Ratatan on Steam - User reviews, Price & Information

 Ratatan is a indie, music and anime game developed by TVT Co.
 Ltd. and Ratata Arts and published by Game Source Entertainment.

-Released on September 18th 2025 is available only on Windows in 10 languages: English, French, Italian, German, Spanish - Spain, Japanese, Simplified Chinese, Traditional Chinese, Korean and Portuguese - Portugal.
+Released on September 18th 2025 is available only on Windows in 10 languages: English, French, Italian, German, Japanese, Simplified Chinese, Traditional Chinese, Korean, Portuguese - Portugal and Spanish - Latin America.

 The Steam community has classified Ratatan into these genres: